aderbalfarias/snippet/Random/TechnicalInterview.md

 ```

 #### What is Inversion of Control?
-Inversion of control is a *Principle in softeware engineering* by which the control of objects or portions of a program is transferred to a container or framework.
-It is most oftem used in the context of OOP.
+Inversion of control is a *Principle in software engineering* by which the control of objects or portions of a program is transferred to a container or framework.
+It is most often used in the context of OOP.

 <hr>